 3. A layer of natural charcoal is placed on top of this – activated charcoal is probably best, but I use a product intended for BBQ use.
 This may help to keep the compost clean of toxins.

 4. In the middle of the pot form a small mound of your desired compost.
-I usually use a mix of Cryptomoss and pumice (or kanuma) in a ratio of 2:1.
+I usually use a mix of Cryptomoss and pumice (perlite is fine too) in a ratio of 2:1.
 Put a bit more compost around the edges of the pot and be sure the wicking tape is still sticking out around the base of the mound.

 5. Place the rootstock over the mound, splaying the roots out in an even manner.
 It is OK if the wicking tape makes contact with the roots – some of them will even grow through the tape.